Quick Answer

 Which safari zone is best in Rajaji National Park?

-How many animals are there in Rajaji National Park?
+How many elephants live in and around Rajaji National Park?

 How to reach Rajaji National Park from Delhi?

-Rajaji is approximately 280 km from Delhi - about 5–6 hours by road via NH-58 or NH-334.
+Rajaji is approximately 280 km from Delhi - about 5-6 hours by road via NH-58 or NH-334.
 The nearest major railway station is Haridwar Junction (15 km from Chilla gate).
-Dehradun Airport (Jolly Grant) is 45 km from the park, with daily flights from Delhi, Mumbai, and Bengaluru.
+Dehradun's Jolly Grant Airport is around 45 km from the park, with daily flights from Delhi, Mumbai, and Bengaluru.

 View Safari Packages WhatsApp Us